gibsjose/cpp-cheat-sheet/C++ Syntax.md

 	std::cout << a / b;
 }
 ```
-There are also left shift operator denoting input, recall `std::cin >> something;`.
+There are also right shift operator denoting input, recall `std::cin >> something;`.
 About different kinds of operators, you can read [here](http://en.cppreference.com/w/cpp/language/operators).

 ### 1.6 Templates
 Let's try to write `add` function from previous item.